37nomad/ReadingAnd_Watching_Extension/README.md

 The `smart-tracker` folder contains the source code for the browser extension.

+**Note for Quick Testing:**

+To reduce the inference time from 3 minutes to 15 seconds for quick testing, you can do the following:

-For quick testing of the extension comment out the Line no 492 in content.js file (Guidelines have been provided there)
+Comment out Line 492 in the content.js file.

+(Refer to the guidelines provided in the file for more details.)

 1.  **Navigate to the extension directory** (from the project's root folder):
     ```bash